TrustTheVote-Project/VoteTrackerPlus/README.md

 The basic high level design goals are:

 * The voter can validate the accuracy of their vote and its proper tally at any time
-* After all poles cloes, anyone with access to the election repository can count the votes
+* After all polls close, anyone with access to the election repository can count the votes
 * There is both a paper and electronic trail with the necessary security attributes
 * The system:
   * can support any vote counting [methodology](https://electology.org/library)